Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Sequel

 A third film, titled Teenage Mutant Ninja Turtles III, was released 1993 to a smaller box office take and is the final of the original trilogy.

 Home media

 The film was originally released on VHS in North America on July 31, 1991.
 It sold 5 million units.

 The film was later released on DVD in Region 1 on 3 September 2002; it contained only minor special features and interactive menus.

 On 4 August 2009, the film was included in a special 25th-anniversary boxset, released to both DVD and Blu-ray formats.
 It contains Teenage Mutant Ninja Turtles, Teenage Mutant Ninja Turtles II, Teenage Mutant Ninja Turtles III, and the animated release, TMNT (2007).

-In 2025, Arrow Video has announced that it will release the film on both 4K Ultra HD Blu-ray and Blu-ray formats, along with the first and third ones in the United Kingdom, the United States and Canada.
+In December 2025, Arrow Video released the film on both 4K Ultra HD Blu-ray and Blu-ray formats, along with the first and third ones in the United Kingdom, the United States and Canada.